adamniedzielski/adamniedzielski.github.io/source/_posts/2014-11-22-my-take-on-services-in-rails.markdown

 - scaling Rails
 ---

 It's been a while since my last post.
 I was writing my engineer's thesis which caused general disgust towards writing at all.
 Anyway, these sad times are over and here comes the shiny new blogpost about introducing **service layer in Rails applications**.
 It does not contain any breakthrough thoughts, but is rather a mixture of ideas I **learned from great Ruby developers**.
-It somehow sums up one year of my experience with services.

 <!-- more -->

 ### Why?

-We need a place to store the domain logic of our app.
+We need a place to store the **domain logic** of our app.
 If you follow The Rails Way it can be:</br>
 a) controller</br>
 b) model

-Controller is an entry point to our application.
+Controller is an **entry point** to our application.
 However, it's not the only possible entry point.
 I would like to have my logic accessible from:

 - Rake tasks
 - background jobs
 - console
 - tests

-If I throw my logic into controller it won't be accessible from all these places.
+If I throw my logic into a controller it won't be accessible from all these places.
 So let's try "skinny controller, fat model" approach and move the logic to a model.
 But which one?
-If a given piece of logic involves ```User```, ```Cart``` and ```Product``` models where should it live?
+If a given piece of logic involves ```User```, ```Cart``` and ```Product``` models - where should it live?

 A class which inherits from ```ActiveRecord::Base``` already has a lot of responsibilities.
-It handles query interface, associations and validations.
+It handles **query interface, associations and validations**.
+If you add even more code to your model it will quickly become an unmaintainable mess with hundreds of public methods.
+How can you change one line of your model's code with confidence that nothing breaks up?
+It's much easier when the whole class fits into a single screen of code.

 ### How to implement a service?